 CONTACT RABBI SMALL ABOUT: spiritual growth, pastoral support, upcoming simchas, Jewish learning and observance, conversion, Israel, interfaith relations, family issues or any concern or question important to you.
 Click to email Rabbi Small, or call (860) 236-1275 Ext.
 115.

-Moshe Pinchover is the hazzan at The Emanuel.
-Formerly Ritual Director, Moshe’s fluid Torah reading and warm minyan welcome endears him to all in the Emanuel congregation.
+Moshe Pinchover serves as Ritual Director at The Emanuel.
+Moshe’s fluid Torah reading and warm minyan welcome endears him to all in the Emanuel congregation.

 Born in Tiberias and raised in Jerusalem, Moshe holds degrees in Economics, Accounting, and Jewish Studies from Bar Ilan University.
 Completing his professional music studies through the Mentorship Program of the Jewish Theological Seminary Cantors Assembly, Moshe was ordained in 2014.
 Moshe served in the Israeli Defense Forces, and each year leads the community-wide Yom Hazikaron memorial service at the Mandell Jewish Community Center.

 CONTACT HAZZAN PINCHOVER REGARDING: Shabbat morning and holiday aliyot, reading Torah/Haftarah, daily minyan support, yahrzeit plaques, and ritual questions.
 Click to Email Moshe Pinchover, (860) 236-1275 Ext.
 117.